xavialex/Streamlit-TF-Real-Time-Object-Detection/README.md

 A web application will open in the prompted URL.
 The options there are:
 * **Select which classes to detect:** Multiselect to choose which of the classes that the model's been trained on (available on *label_map.pbtxt*) are going to be used in the inference.
 This is, only detections of the selected classes will appear in the resulting bounding boxes.
 * **Select which camera signal to use:** If more than a camera is connected to the computer, the user can select which signal to be fed to the model.
 * **Select which model to use:** Any TensorFlow model can be used to make predictions out of the video signal.
-Several models can be found in th [TF Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 Just select it from the *trained_model/* directory.
 Be sure that the model has a *frozen_inference_graph.pb* on it.

 ## License